-- Texas Appleseed reports that the use of Class C misdemeanor tickets within the school setting are frequently issued for minor level offenses (e.g., indecent language or an offensive gesture), which are behaviors that historically have been addressed by school administrators.5 - Ticketing practices within Texas' schools are highly disproportionate, with both African-American and Hispanic students being overrepresented among those disciplined.6 - Texas' school disciplinary practices increase the likelihood of future juvenile justice involvement,7 at great expense to taxpayers and to students saddled with the long-term collateral consequences of system involvement. - Implementing "common sense" discipline practices (e.g., behavioral therapy and progressive sanctions) rather than relying heavily on ticketing has resulted in success for multiple school districts across the nation.8
+- Texas Appleseed reports that the use of Class C misdemeanor tickets within the school setting are frequently issued for minor level offenses (e.g., indecent language or an offensive gesture), which are behaviors that historically have been addressed by school administrators.5 - Ticketing practices within Texas' schools are highly disproportionate, with both African-American and Hispanic students being overrepresented among those disciplined.6 - Texas' school disciplinary practices increase the likelihood of future juvenile justice involvement, at great expense to taxpayers and to students saddled with the long-term collateral consequences of system involvement. - Implementing "common-sense" discipline practices (e.g., behavioral therapy and progressive sanctions) rather than relying heavily on ticketing has resulted in success for multiple school districts across the nation.8

 COST-SAVING AND PUBLIC SAFETY-DRIVEN SOLUTION: SUPPORT S.B.
-1114 BY SENATORS WHITMIRE AND WEST
+393 BY SENATOR WEST

-S.B.
-1114 will allow certain courts, schools, or probation departments to provide at-risk youth with case managers and prevention and intervention services, to help them target the root causes of their misbehavior and improve their likelihood of graduating.
-As opposed to receiving a Class C misdemeanor citation, students will have the opportunity to address their misbehavior through counseling and avoid justice system involvement.
+- S.B.
+393 will allow certain courts, schools, or probation departments to provide at-risk youth with case managers and prevention and intervention services, to help them target the root causes of their misbehavior and improve their likelihood of graduating.
+As opposed to receiving a Class C misdemeanor citation for certain conduct, students will have the opportunity to address their misbehavior through counseling and avoid justice system involvement. - S.B.
+393 will allow school districts to alternatively sanction youth who engage in disorderly conduct, disruption of class, or disruption of transportation.
+Rather than receiving citations for misbehavior, youth will be subject to progressive sanctions including a warning, a behavioral contract, school-based community service, or counseling or other services aimed at addressing behavioral problems.

-Continued on reverse.
+Citations on reverse.